Scale invariant radiative neutrino mass model

 \thefootnote{\fnsymbol{footnote}}

-{ \bf Abstract}\\ We propose a scale invariant radiative neutrino mass model with custodial symmetry.
+{ \bf Abstract}\\ We propose a scale invariant radiative neutrino mass model with custodial symmetry by introducing two real singlet scalars to the scotogenic model.
 Masses of an inert doublet scalar and right-handed neutrinos are induced by a vacuum expectation value (VEV) of a singlet scalar caused through the Coleman-Weinberg mechanism.
 It violates spontaneously both the custodial symmetry and the scale invariance.
 The weak scale can take a suppressed value compared with the singlet scalar VEV because of the custodial symmetry.
-In this framework we study phenomenological consequences for neutrino mass, dark matter and baryon number asymmetry.
-Since the required dark matter abundance cannot be explained by a neutral component of the inert doublet scalar, the lightest right-handed neutrino should be dark matter.
+In this framework we study phenomenological consequences for neutrino mass, dark matter and baryon number asymmetry by assuming a texture for neutrino Yukawa couplings.
+Since the required dark matter abundance cannot be explained by a neutral component of the inert doublet scalar in that case, the lightest right-handed neutrino should be dark matter.
 Mass of the dark matter is predicted to be less than $O(1)$ MeV and baryon number asymmetry could be explained through resonant leptogenesis.

 \thefootnote{\alph{footnote}}